Schroder carries Hawks past Wizards

 The Wizards staved off another Atlanta surge to take a 57-55 lead into halftime.

 In the third quarter, Belinelli gave the Hawks their first lead of the game at 67-66 when he drained three free throws after getting fouled on a 3-point attempt.
-However, it was a short-lived lead as Beal buried a 3-pointer 15 seconds later to put the Wizards back on top.
+However, it was a short-lived lead as Beal buried a 3-pointer 15 seconds later to put the Wizards back on top before Collins’ sank his clutch bucket.

-Atlanta took a 78-76 lead into the fourth quarter, however, as Collins scored on a buzzer-beating tip-in.
+The fourth-quarter flip of fortunes left Washington players searching for answers just two days removed from a come-from-behind win at Boston on Christmas Day.

+“We have to come out with the same energy as for the Boston games,” Scott said.
+“Even Cleveland.
+We played Cleveland tough, but even though Atlanta is struggling, it’s still the NBA.
+It’s still NBA players.
+You can’t take any team lightly.”

 NOTES: Atlanta’s C Dewayne Dedmon was cleared to resume on-court activities in his recovery from a stress reaction in his left leg. ...
 Atlanta G Dennis Schroder didn’t make his first field goal until the 7:01 mark of the second quarter. ...
 Washington plays host to the Houston Rockets on Friday. ...
 The Hawks visit the Toronto Raptors on Friday.